luojiahai/luojiahai.github.io/content/resume.md

 I am a pragmatic software development engineer dedicated to crafting imaginative solutions and solving complex problems with principled thinking.
 I excel in full-stack software development, leveraging cloud technologies and site reliability engineering.
-I am committed to exploring the vast realm of artificial intelligence and practicing state-of-the-art machine learning.
+I am committed to exploring the vast realm of artificial intelligence and practising state-of-the-art machine learning.

 ## Contact